 A break or fracture of one or more ribs may occur in many different ways during a car crash.
 For instance, a passenger might hit the dashboard, a driver might strike the steering wheel, or if the impact is forceful enough, a seatbelt pressing against a victim’s chest might cause such an injury.

 Many times, another driver’s negligence is responsible for causing an accident and the injuries that follow.
 Negligence is shown if a person, such as another driver, breaches their duty to act as a reasonable and prudent person would act in the circumstances.
 A driver speeding through a red light who strikes another vehicle would likely be considered to have breached that driver’s duty to act reasonably on the road.
 A victim also needs to show that the breach caused their injuries, and damages were sustained as a result.
 People suffering from a broken or fractured rib may be entitled to compensation for medical treatment costs, property loss, loss of income, and pain and suffering.
-Florida imposes a four-year statute of limitations during which victims must pursue a personal injury claim, or else their right to pursue action is usually barred.
+Florida imposes a four-year statute of limitations during which victims must pursue a personal injury claim with a personal injury lawyer, or else their right to pursue action is usually barred.